Sailor Moon: Companion books

 There have been numerous companion books to Sailor Moon.
 Kodansha released some of these books for each of the five story arcs, collectively called the Original Picture Collection.
-The books contain cover art, promotional material and other work by Takeuchi.
-Many of the drawings are accompanied by comments on the way she developed her ideas, created each picture and commentary on the anime interpretation of her story.
-Another picture collection, Volume Infinity, was released as a self-published, limited-edition artbook after the end of the series in 1997.
+The books contain cover art, promotional material, and other work by Takeuchi.
+Many of the drawings are accompanied by comments on the way she developed her ideas, created each picture, and commentary on the anime adaption of her story.
+Another picture collection, Volume Infinity, was released as a self-published, limited-edition art book after the end of the series in 1997.
 This art book includes drawings by Takeuchi and her friends, her staff, and many of the voice actors who worked on the anime.
 In 1999, Kodansha published the Materials Collection; this contained development sketches and notes for nearly every character in the manga, and for some characters that never appeared.
-Each drawing includes notes by Takeuchi about costume pieces, the mentality of the characters and her feelings about them.
+Each drawing includes notes by Takeuchi about costume pieces, the mentality of the characters, and her feelings about them.
 It also includes timelines for the story arcs and for the real-life release of products and materials relating to the anime and manga.
-A short story, Parallel Sailor Moon is also featured, celebrating the year of the rabbit.
+A short story, Parallel Sailor Moon, is also featured, celebrating the year of the rabbit.